-- Annual Senior Health Fair Since 2008, SOAR has partnered with the Sunrise Recreation and Park District to sponsor an annual event every May dedicated to seniors and their needs.
+- Annual Senior Health Fair From 2008 to 2019, SOAR has partnered with the Sunrise Recreation and Park District to sponsor an annual event every May dedicated to seniors and their needs.
 We invite exhibitors from all over the region to present

 lectures, demonstrations, entertainment, panel discussions.
 Thanks to our sponsor partners (City of Citrus Heights, SMUD, Republic Services,

 Dignity Health, Northwest Neighborhood, Arcade Creek Neighborhood, Park Oaks Neighborhood, and others), the event is free to all.
 Recognizing the many partnerships it takes to produce such an event, in 2009,

 SOAR received the prestigious Neighborhood of the Year award presented by Neighborhoods USA (NUSA).

 - SOAR SERVES SENIORS Every Christmas since 2013, partnering with Meals On Wheels, I have delivered food and other essentials to seniors.
 SOAR members generously donate the cash & food and other items.
 I dress as Santa and I am accompanied by my elf.
 About 6 years ago, we added a visit from the Spring Chicken and the Easter Bunny, serving fresh vegetables from the Farmer's Market,

 - Arcade Creek Park Preserve In 2013, SOAR organized a community clean-up of 10+ acres of undeveloped land owned by the county.
 The Sunrise Recreation and Park District received a $3.6 million grant to develop the site as a park, while preserving the many natural features.
 Over 140 volunteers participated in the "From Labor to Legacy" event.